 I like drawing and vidding, so visit my deviantart and youtube pages.
 I also have a tumblr, which I mostly use to reblog stuff that interests me.

 My fanfic pet peeves:

-Pronoun Substitution.
-Such as using “the priestess” or “the blond” when a simple he or she would suffice.
+Epithets.
+Such as using “the priestess” or “the blonde” when their name would suffice.
 It gets annoying, and again, people don't think of other people, or themselves, that way.
 Only substitute when the title has some significance or to emphasize or contrast the respective role, or when the narrator doesn't know the person's name.

 Crappy descriptions.
 "This is a Near/Mello fic.
 I suck at writing descriptions, just read it ok?"
 That is not encouraging me to read your story.
 Quite the opposite actually.

 First Person Narrative.
 I just don't like it.

 Lust=Love.
 Sex in the world of fan fiction is synonymous to twu luv.
 This goes for physical attraction too.
 Lust in general equals love.
 It is law.
 Bow before it.